 While the Maya offers exceptional animation capabilities, 3DS Max shines when it comes to creating massive worlds in games and engaging virtual reality experience.

 3DS Max enables you to create and define a variety of environments and detailed characters along with high-end rendering tools like Arnold, V-Ray, and Iray to create stunning visuals for your project.

-3DS Max is also compatible with other Autodesk software including Inventor, Revit and Fusion 360 and other third-party application like Unity and Unreal real-time engine to create video game animation.
+3DS Max is also compatible with other Autodesk software including Inventor, Revit and Fusion 360, nd other third-party applications like Unity and Unreal real-time engine to create video game animation.

 For those who want the best of 3D art and effects tools and does not care about the learning curve but wants something that costs less than Maya should have a look at the Houdini by SideFX.